Shellyda/project-communication-infrastructure/README.md

 # Project | Communication Infrastructure

-This project is part of the Communication Infrastructure course for the first semester of 2024.
+This project is part of the Communication Infrastructure course for the first semester of 2024 at CIn/UFPE.
 It is divided into three main phases, each building upon the previous one.
 The project explores various aspects of network communication, focusing on UDP and the RDT 3.0 protocol.

 ## Phase 1: File Transmission with UDP